retooth/morse/README.md

 unread.
 In Morse a post gets only flagged, when the bottom of the post is in the browser viewport, which means you actually have to read the post (or scroll down like a maniac)

+#### Current version

-The current version is not really finished yet.
+Morse is not really finished yet.
 It lacks an admin panel and some small features.
 But if you want to hack into the code and temper with the database yourself, you can try it already.